bithavoc/express-winston/Readme.md

     statusLevel: Boolean // different HTTP status codes caused log messages to be logged at different levels (info/warn/error), the default is false
 ```

+To use winston's existing transports, set `transports` to the values (as in key-value) of the `winston.default.transports` object.
+This may be done, for example, by using underscorejs: `transports: _.values(winston.default.transports)`.

 ### Request Logging

 Use `expressWinston.logger(options)` to create a middleware to log your HTTP requests.